Sternerr/Sternerr/README.md

-Just a guy learning programming
+Just a guy learning computer science

 <!--
 **Sternerr/Sternerr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.